westleylashley/Sports/README.md

 Description
 ----------------
-Sports! is a sports news feed app that provides a quick and easy way of reading sports news on the go.
+Sports! is a news feed app that provides a quick and easy way of reading sports news on the go.

 Features
 ----------------